caiobrm/Simulation-and-animation-of-a-rocket-launch-similar-to-Falcon-Heavy-Python-minigame/README.md

 First, I would like to thank @brandaogbs for their support in developing this code.

 ----------------------------------------------------------------------------------------------------------------------------
-VERY IMPORTANT FOR USE THE EXECUTABLE
+VERY IMPORTANT WHEN USING THE EXECUTABLE:
 1. Do not move the cursor over the game window.
 If this occurs, remove the cursor from the window and press the up arrow.
 3. Every time you start a new launch a .csv file is generated in the "logs" folder and it contains all the simulation data.
 2. COMMANDS: